estebanmunchjones2019/boost-angular-app-seo-article/README.md

 Angular distribution server started on "http://localhost:1864/"
 ````

 This command actually launches **2 (two)** servers.
-The first one is hosting the results of ng build (serving the files inside ‘/boost-angular-app-seo’, and the second server hosts the results of the Scully build (serving the files inside ‘/static’ folder).
+The first one is hosting the results of `ng build` (serving the files inside `/boost-angular-app-seo`, and the second server hosts the results of the Scully build (serving the files inside `/static` folder).
 This allows us to test both versions of our built app.
 Very cool!

-If we now access http://localhost:1668/", where the ‘/static’ folder is served, we can actually test again with ‘view page source’ in the ‘/’ route and we’ll see this:
+If we now access http://localhost:1668/, where the `/static` folder is served, we can actually test again with `view page source` in the `/` route and we’ll see this:

 ![view source code of home route with Scully](image04.png)

-Now we see that there’s content inside <app-root></app-root> tags!
+Now we see that there’s content inside `<app-root></app-root> ` tags!
 That’s what we needed!

-What happens if we now go to ‘/about’ using the navigation link, and inspect again with ‘view source code’?
+What happens if we now go to `/about` using the navigation link, and inspect again with `view source code`?
 The about page looks like this now:

 ![view source code of about route with Scully](image05.png)

-So, every route has its content pre-rendered, and thit will improve the page SEO because the content is now visible to bots.
+So, every route has its content pre-rendered, and this will improve the page SEO because the content is now visible to bots.